Artists and Fiscal Sponsorship: What Is It and Why Should You Use It?

 Are you an artist or creative looking to execute a project or take your work to the next level?
 Has someone told you that you or your arts organization should be fiscally sponsored?
 Are you curious about “physical sponsorship”?

 What is fiscal sponsorship anyways, and why is it relevant for artists and arts organizations?

 Fractured Atlas is a national arts service organization that has been providing fiscal sponsorship services for over 20 years.
 We’ve worked with artists, arts organizations, informal arts collectives, and projects of all types in all disciplines to raise over $171 million dollars for their work.
 We know you have a lot of questions and we’re going to give you the info you need.

-First, a disclaimer: we’re not lawyers and some of the information in this article touches on legal topics.
+Note: As a disclaimer, we aren’t lawyers and some of the information in this article touches on legal topics.
 This is not legal advice.
 You should consult a lawyer to understand the best course of action for you and your work.
 We aren’t accountants either.
 You should always consult professionals with the specifics of your situation to know what would work best for you.

 Technically, fiscal sponsorship is a contractual relationship between a 501(c)(3) nonprofit organization and a group or individual whose activities fall within the sponsoring organization’s mission.
 This relationship enables the 501(c)(3) to extend certain benefits of being nonprofit to the sponsored group, without the group having to file for nonprofit status on its own.

 In other words, folks without tax exemption can use some of the benefits of a 501(c)(3)’s status to raise funds and execute projects as long as their work furthers the mission of the nonprofit.

 Even simpler: if you do what the nonprofit does, you could possibly be fiscally-sponsored by them.